Slip-Disc Medication Has Failed to Cure the Slipped Disc

 Epidural Steroid Injection: A Procedure That Can Be More Damaging Than The Slip-Disc

 An epidural steroid injection (known by its’ acronym: ESI) is an invasive procedure often prescribed for slip-disc patients.
-Advocates of the epidural claim that the steroid contains slip-disc medication help relieve slip-disc pain in the neck, back arms or legs.
-Opponents of epidural steroid injections relate that the procedure is too risky and the beneficial impacts are minimal, and always short-lived at best.
-We happened to agree with the opponents of all invasive procedures and the epidural steroid injection for a slip-disc is at the very top of our list.
+Advocates of the epidural claim that the steroid contains slip-disc medication to help relieve slip-disc pain in the neck, back, arms, or legs.
+Opponents of epidural steroid injections relate that the procedure is too risky and the beneficial impacts are minimal and always short-lived at best.
+We happened to agree with the opponents of all invasive procedures, and the epidural steroid injection for a slip-disc is at the very top of our list.
 In fact, our doctors believe that steroid injection for slip-disc is an absolute waste, especially given the potentials for developing life-threatening complications.
-You are better off to live with the pain instead of risking your health or life for minimal gains.
+You are better off living with the pain instead of risking your health or life for minimal gains.

 Selective Nerve Root Block (SNRB): An Unreliable Procedure with Little Value for Slip-Disc